UCL-CCS/BAC2/docs/complex_simulation.md

 Non bonded interactions
 ---

-*Note:* you can access the default controller objects from the main `Run` class too (instead of creating a new one like above).
+*Note:* you can access the default controller objects from the main `Simulation` class too (instead of creating a new one like above).

 ```python